Kafka Streams: Real-Time Stream Processing Applications

 - Your processing is relatively straightforward (filter, map, join, aggregate)

-Kafka Streams is not appropriate when:
+Do not use Kafka Streams when:

 - You need complex event processing (CEP) with patterns like sliding windows, sessionization with complex rules